Seeking Scholarship Applicants for Fall 2025

 How to Apply for a Scholarship

-We are currently seeking applicants for five scholarships that start in Fall 2024.
+We are currently seeking applicants for four scholarships that start in Fall 2025.
 Scholarships for students from underserved communities or backgrounds in regulatory science reflects the University of Maryland School of Pharmacy’s commitment to Pharmapreneurship®.